rayjung95/react103-wine-api-redux/README.md

 npm update -g npm
 ```

-You’ll need to have Node >= 4 on your machine.

-We strongly recommend to use `node` >= 6 and `npm` >= 3 for faster installation speed and better disk usage.
+We strongly recommend to use `node` >= 7 and `yarn` for faster installation speed and better disk usage.
 You can use `nvm` to easily switch Node versions between different projects.

 ### Git